camh2000/final_project_cs412/README.md

-# Weighted Graph Problems (TSP, Longest Path)
+# Weighted Graph Problems (TSP)

 ## Overview

-This solution provides both exact and approximate algorithms for solving the Traveling Salesman Problem (TSP) and the Longest Path Problem (LPP) on weighted graphs.
+This solution provides both exact and approximate algorithms for solving the Traveling Salesman Problem (TSP) on weighted graphs.
 The solution is implemented in Python.

 ## Files

 - `exact_solution.py`: Contains the exact solution algorithms.
 - `approximation_solution.py`: Contains the approximation solution algorithms.
 - `test_cases/`: Contains test cases.
-- `run_test_cases.sh`: A shell script for running all test cases.
+- `run.sh`: A shell script for running all test cases.

 ## Running the Programs